 Rarely, bone growth is impaired or stimulated by this type of fracture.
 Surgery may be needed to correct the growth problems.

 It may be several months or years before growth problems develop.
-Your doctor will monitor your child’s growth progress until the bones reach maturity.
+The doctor will monitor the growth progress until the bones reach maturity.

 Family Doctor—American Academy of Family Physicians